dfsp-spirit/freesurferformats/CONTRIBUTING.md

 ## Contributing to freesurferformats

 I am very happy to accept [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request), provided you are fine with publishing your work under the [license of this project](https://github.com/dfsp-spirit/freesurferformats#license).
 If your PR is not just a fix but changes or adds lots of code, please get in touch by [opening an issue](https://github.com/dfsp-spirit/freesurferformats/issues) before starting the project so we can discuss it first.
-Development currently happends on the develop branch.
+Development currently happens on the *develop* branch.

+### Contribution workflow

 If you want to contribute something, the general workflow is: